Guide To Layering Tile Trim And Profiles

-Since this space uses the Firenze Carrara marble collection throughout, the untrained eye may see it as subtly understated.
-Pay close attention to the transitions and see if you can identify how many trim pieces are used to accomplish this edited design.
+Since this space uses the Firenze Carrara marble collection throughout, the untrained eye may see it as quite simple.
+Look carefully at the transitions, and see if you can identify how many trim pieces are actually used to accomplish this sophisticated design.

-It’s important to think about how each section of your space will work together to form a unified environment.
-Including trim pieces between different materials, sizes, shapes and textures of tile can create the perfect transition.
+It’s important to think about how each part of your space will work together to form a unified environment.
+Utilizing trim pieces between different materials, sizes, shapes

 Dimensional tile can create dramatic depth and texture, but it can also leave an uneven edge when paired with other selections (photo top left).
 Incorporating transitional trim pieces will offer a seamless solution from one style to the next.
 Similarly, use them on the floor to separate different sections, such as the example above (photo top right).

-For tiles that vary in size, double up somersets and run them vertically for more impact.
+For tiles that vary in size, double up somersets and run them vertically for the greatest impact.

 Pictured below is an example of how trim and profile pieces can provide an opportunity to coordinate with fixtures.
-In cases where there’s no need for a transition or storage solution, metal profiles can be used in-between tiles as a unique accent that can accompany other design elements, such as faucets or lighting.
+In cases where there’s no need for a transition or storage solution, metal profiles can be used in between tiles as a unique accent that can coordinate with other design elements, such as faucets or lighting.

-Layering trim and profile pieces can make every tile design better by adding dimension and interest; it shows that the design has been thoughtfully curated and has the finishing touches that elevate the space from basic to beautiful.
+Layering trim and profile pieces can make every tile design better by adding dimension and interest.
+It

 When And Where To Layer Tile